-Aside from killing it in the carbon neutrality game, CSU Green works tirelessly to promote environmentally friendly practices across all our campuses.
+Aside from killing it in the carbon neutrality game, Sustainability at Charles Sturt works tirelessly to promote environmentally friendly practices across all our campuses.
 Take a moment to learn how you can join the crusade for a cleaner, healthier environment.

-“The initiative aims to reduce the amount of waste going into landfill across our nine campuses across regional NSW and ACT”, said Ed Maher, manager of CSU Green.
+“The initiative aims to reduce the amount of waste going into landfill across our nine campuses across regional NSW and ACT”, said Ed Maher, manager of Sustainability at Charles Sturt.

 “This is in keeping with our status as Australia’s first certified carbon neutral university and will contribute towards our carbon neutrality status,” said Mr Maher.

 This builds on the achievements of the campaign which started in August last year.
 The first goal was to significantly lower disposable coffee cup waste, encouraging people to change their behaviour by bringing their own KeepCup or reusable mug for their daily hot beverages.

 “After one week of the campaign, 38 per cent of coffee sales across all Cheers food and beverage outlets were in reusable cups, diverting 1267 disposable cups from landfill”, said Brett Russell, manager of Food and Beverage Services.